Police search for suspects in Liliha attempted murder

-Police are looking for two male suspects who pulled a 33-year-od man from his tent in Liliha and allegedly assaulted him.
+Police are looking for two male suspects who pulled a 33-year-old man from his tent in Liliha and allegedly assaulted him.

 Police said the two pulled him from the tent and stabbed him multiple times.